A Step-by-Step Guide to the Mortgage Underwriting Process

 The mortgage underwriting process occurs after applying for a home loan and before approval.
 During this step of the mortgage process, the lender verifies the financial information you’ve shared with them, such as your income, assets, and property information, to determine your home affordability and whether to approve your application.

-Your mortgage lender will take care of the entire underwriting process, but you’ll be involved because you must provide accurate documentation of your income and other financial information.
 Even after submitting your mortgage application with the requested documents, your lender may ask for more information or documentation about your financial situation.
 For example, they may want more proof of assets or to ask about specific deposits in your bank account.

 What Does an Underwriter Do?

 Mortgage underwriters are the individuals who perform the duties required to determine approval on loan.
 They’re the people who work for a lender and assess your finances and the level of risk for the lender.
-Underwriters review your income, assets, credit history, and home appraisal to determine your approval, so they’re an important part of the mortgage loan process.
+Underwriters review your income, assets, credit history, and home appraisal to determine your approval, so they’re an important part of the mortgage loan underwriting process.

 These individuals also work directly with your Loan Officer to ensure they have all the necessary paperwork and information to assess how much risk a lender takes by approving you for a loan.
 Additionally, your Loan Officer will ensure you submit all the necessary documentation for a smoother process.